Which product recommendations to use on different types of pages

 Recommendation engines now start with understanding the customer’s intent by capturing the customer’s shopping patterns, behavior, and purchase history.
 With the data on hand, you can then find the best products to present to each customer accordingly.
 Other factors also come into play such as new trends in the market, bestsellers, discounted items, etc.

 It’s crucial to pick the right kind of product recommendations to effectively boost conversions.
-By showing the right content at the right time in the right place, customers will have unique experiences tailored to their interests across the buying process.
+By showing the right content at the right time and in the right place, customers will have unique experiences tailored to their interests across the buying process.
 Effective recommendations can significantly increase average order values and ultimately boost your profits.

 Here are some of the product recommendation types used on different pages at different customer points.
 There are many variations depending on the customer behavior data and in most cases, it’s the combination of all the strategies that produce the best results.